ExactTarget/fuelux/README.md

 # Documentation

 Fuel UX documentation is built with [Jekyll](http://jekyllrb.com) and publicly hosted on GitHub Pages at <http://getfuelux.com>.
-More details on seting up Jekyll and running docs locally can be found [in our CONTRIBUTING.md documentation](https://github.com/exacttarget/fuelux/blob/master/CONTRIBUTING.md#running-gh-pages-locally).
+More details on setting up Jekyll and running docs locally can be found [in our CONTRIBUTING.md documentation](https://github.com/exacttarget/fuelux/blob/master/CONTRIBUTING.md#running-gh-pages-locally).

 # Contributing